 - Show proof you still live in the state of Connecticut

-- Complete five certifications at the end of the form
+- Complete certification/verification steps at the end of the form

 - Provide an updated photo